Can you spare a few minutes?

 Sometimes people feel tempted to retaliate for the hurt they feel by doing something like:

-- Packing up their ex-partner’s stuff and leaving it outside
+- packing up their ex-partner’s stuff and leaving it outside, or,

-These may give a short-term feeling of satisfaction, but in the long run they are unhelpful and often unlawful.
+These may give a short-term feeling of satisfaction, but in the long run they are unhelpful and often unlawful and you may be committing criminal offences.
 They will also make relations between you deteriorate further, exactly when you need to start finding ways to agree things.

 ‘I moved into my boyfriend's flat about 6 months after we started going out.
 He carried on paying the mortgage just like before I moved in, but I used to buy all our weekly shopping and pay some of the bills to make it fair.
 I'd been there 5 years when we split up.
 After I moved out, I found out that things weren't as fair as I'd thought.
 Because the house wasn't in our joint names, I wasn't entitled to anything - even though I'd spent the last 5 years buying his food and paying for his gas and electricity!
 One of my friends told me I might be able to take him to court but, to be honest, I just didn’t want anything to do with him any more - it had all turned a bit nasty by the time we broke up.
 So, I left it.
 I still feel angry when I think about it.’
 Carl